GoogleCloudPlatform/prometheus-engine/cmd/datasource-syncer/README.md

 1. Figure out the URL of your Grafana instance. e.g. `https://your.grafana.net` for a Grafana Cloud instance or `http://localhost:3000` for a local instance.

-2. [Make sure you have configured your Grafana Prometheus data source.](https://cloud.google.com/stackdriver/docs/managed-prometheus/query#grafana-datasource) The data source UID is found in the URL when configuring or exploring a data source.
+2. Choose any pre-existing Grafana Prometheus data source that you would like to use for Managed Service for Prometheus, or create a new Grafana Prometheus data source and save it.
+Once that's done, find the data source UID.
+The data source UID is found in the URL when configuring or exploring a data source.
 The data source UID is the last part of the URL, when configuring a data source, e.g. `https://your.grafana.net/connections/datasources/edit/<datasource_uid>`.

 3. [Set up a Grafana service account](https://grafana.com/docs/grafana/latest/administration/service-accounts/#create-a-service-account-in-grafana) and generate a token.
+Set the expiration date to never.

 ### Kubernetes CronJob